Skip to main content

 10 x 10: $10,000 Passive Income Stream(s) in 10 Years

-My target retirement age is 60, just over seven years out.
-When I reach retirement, I would like $10,000/month in Passive Income streams.
-As it stands currently, I have the following in place.
+My target retirement age is 60, just over seven years away.
+When I reach retirement, I would like to have $10,000 per month in Passive Income streams.
+Currently, I have the following in place.
 Rental Property I own a rental house in Texas, which I own in an LLC with my brother.
 My profit from this property is currently $500/month.
-As rental prices tend to increase upon renewals, this will grow to $1,000/month in the next seven years.
+As rental prices tend to increase upon renewal, this will grow to $1,000 per month in the next seven years.
 Rental Property I own a rental house in Oregon, which I own in an LLC with my wife.
 The current profit from this property is $500/month.
-As rental prices tend to increase upon renewals, this will grow to $1,000/month in the next 7 years.
-Dividend-paying account This is a brokerage account I am building out myself with high-yield dividend-paying stocks.
-The annual dividend payout is just north of $200/year.
-A far cry from $1,000/month.
-This is an ongoing project; the proceeds to grow this come from the Texas rental house. https://us.etrade.com Mi...
+As rental prices tend to increase upon renewal, this will grow to $1,000 per month in the next 7 years.
+Dividend-paying account This is a brokerage account I am building out myself with high-yield, dividend-paying stocks.
+The annual dividend payout is just over $200 per year.
+A far cry from $1,000 a month.
+This is an ongoing project; the proceeds to grow this come from the Texas rental house.
+E*TRADE Micro R...